Construct Sparse Arrays

 the maximum index in each dimension.
 If the array extends beyond

-, you should supply a shape
+the maximum index in coords, you should supply a shape

 explicitly.
 For example, if we did the following without the

-keyword argument, it would result in a
+shape keyword argument, it would result in a

 \(4 \times 5\) matrix, but maybe we wanted one that was actually